 Both common law and Romano Germanic legal systems usually contain rules setting out specific principles that are to be applied when addressing illegally obtained evidence.
-Article 69(7) of the Statute expressly regulates the admissibility of evidence obtained by means of a violation of the Statute or internationally recognized human rights.
+Article 69(7) of the Statute expressly regulates the admissibility of evidence obtained by means of a violation of the

+Statute or internationally recognized human rights.
 This provision is lex specialis, when compared with the general admissibility provisions set out elsewhere in the Statute.
-Furthermore, Artide 69(7) represents a clear exception to the general approach, set out above.
+Furthermore, artide 69(7) represents a clear exception to the general approach, set out above.

 The Statute prescribes that evidence is inadmissible if it was obtained by means of a violation of the Statute or internationally recognized human rights, if particular criteria are met.
 Notably, the Statute does not "quantify" the violation of the Statute, or the internationally recognized human right, by reference to the degree of "seriousness".
-Therefore, even a non-serious violation may lead to evidence being deemed inadmissible, provided that one of the two limbs of the test in Article 69(7) is satisfied (namely: (a) the violation creates doubts about the reliability of the evidence; or (b) the admission is antithetical to or would seriously damage the integrity of proceedings).
+Therefore, even a non-serious violation may lead to evidence being deemed inadmissible, provided that one of the two limbs of the test in article 69(7) is satisfied (namely: (a) the violation creates doubts about the reliability of the evidence; or (b) the admission is antithetical to or would seriously damage the integrity of proceedings).
 It is only in the second limb of the test that a requirement of a degree of "seriousness" is introduced, although this is unconnected to the seriousness of the violation.

 The Statute clearly stipulates that the violation has to impact on international, as opposed to national, standards on human rights.
-Furthermore, the Court "[s]hall not rule on the application of a State's national law" (Article 69(8) of the Statute), and the Court is not bound by the decisions of national courts on the admissibility of evidence.
-Instead, the Court shall apply the sources of law set out in Article 21 of the Statute.
-Although he Court must take into account, under Article 21(l)(c), "[t]he national laws of the States that would normally exercise jurisdiction over the crime", these take second (and third) place to "the statute, the Elements of Crimes and its Rules of Procedure and Evidence" and "[a]pplicable treaties and the principles and rules of international law, including the established principles of the international law of armed conflict".
-Therefore, evidence obtained in breach of national procedural laws, even though those rules may implement national standards protecting human rights, does not automatically trigger the application of Article 69(7) of the Statute.
+Furthermore, the Court "shall not rule on the application of a State's national law" (article 69(8) of the Statute), and the Court is not bound by the decisions of national courts on the admissibility of evidence.
+Instead, the Court shall apply the sources of law set out in article 21 of the Statute.
+Although he Court must take into account, under article 21(l)(c), "the national laws of the Statute, the Elements of Crimes and its Rules of Procedure and Evidence" and "applicable treaties and the principles and rules of international law, including the established principles of the international law of armed conflict".
+Therefore, evidence obtained in breach of national procedural laws, even though those rules may implement national standards protecting human rights, does not automatically trigger the application of article 69(7) of the Statute.

-The fact that a violation involved the right to privacy of a third party is not relevant when deciding whether the first step of the test for inadmissibility of evidence under Article 69(7) is satisfied.
-The Statute states that "[e]vidence obtained by means of a violation of [...] internationally recognized human rights shall not be admissible [...]".
+The fact that a violation involved the right to privacy of a third party is not relevant when deciding whether the first step of the test for inadmissibility of evidence under article 69(7) is satisfied.
+The Statute states that "evidence obtained by means of a violation of internationally recognized human rights shall not be admissible".
 Accordingly, the identity of the person whose human rights were infringed is not a material consideration.
 In other words, evidence does not become admissible simply because the violation did not involve the human rights of the accused.
 The Statute establishes the benchmark that evidence obtained otherwise than in compliance with internationally recognized human rights standards (or in breach of the Statute) shall be excluded, if it is potentially unreliable or would undermine the proceedings.